deepflowio/docs/translate/translated/05-features/04-continuous-profiling/02-configuration.md

 The meaning of the above configuration is as follows:

 - **match_regex**: The regular expression for process matching.
 The matching rules are as follows:
-  - The first rule matches Java processes, e.g., `java -jar app.jar`, and rewrites the process name to the JAR filename.
+  - The first two rules match Java processes started with a JAR or a main class, and rewrite the process name to the JAR filename or class name.
-  - The second rule matches Python processes, e.g., `python app.py`, and rewrites the process name to the Python script name.
+  - The following rules match Python, Lua/LuaJIT, PHP, and Node.js processes and rewrite the process name to the script filename.
-  - The third rule matches processes starting with `deepflow-`.
+  - The `^deepflow-` rule matches processes starting with `deepflow-`.
   - The last rule matches all processes.
 - **match_type**: The matching type.
 Optional values are:
   - `cmdline_with_args`: Matches the full command line (including arguments).